Piercing

 Dry

-Allow to air-dry, or pat gently with a clean paper towel.
-Do not use cloth towels.
-Fibres catch on jewellery ends and cause irritation.
+Dry the piercing well by patting gently with a clean, dry paper towel.
+Do not use cloth towels — fibres catch on jewellery ends and cause irritation.

 Clean once daily as part of your shower routine.
 Over-cleaning disrupts healing.
 If the piercing is calm and producing little crust, you're doing it right.